Cray-HPE/sat/docs/man/sat-bootsys.8.rst

-In the ``session-checks`` stage, it checks for any active sessions across multiple different services in the system, including the Boot Orchestration Service (BOS), the Configuration Framework Service (CFS), the Compute Rolling Upgrade Service (CRUS), the Firmware Action Service (FAS), the Node Memory Dump (NMD) service, and the System Dump Utility (SDU).
+In the ``session-checks`` stage, it checks for any active sessions across multiple different services in the system, including the Boot Orchestration Service (BOS), the Configuration Framework Service (CFS)(currently supported only cfs/v2), the Compute Rolling Upgrade Service (CRUS), the Firmware Action Service (FAS), the Node Memory Dump (NMD) service, and the System Dump Utility (SDU).
 If any active sessions are found, it will print information about those sessions and exit with exit code 1.